nikimanoledaki/data_stream_analytics/README.md

 ![Statistics Table](./app/assets/images/Statistics.png)

-The `Statistics` table shown above indicates that the `Batch` object has successfully calculated the `minimum_value`, `maximum_value`, and a rolling `average_value` for every `Node` in the same minute, as per the requirements.
-With more time, this service could be improved to only send one `Statistic` object per `Node`.
-The `Batch` class could definitely be refactored with more time to respect the Single-Responsibility Principle.
+The `Statistics` table shown above indicates that the `Batch` object has successfully calculated the `minimum_value`, `maximum_value`, and a rolling `average_value` for two `Nodes` (statistic_id 4 and 5) in the same minute, the same `Node` (node_id: 1) in the next minute (statistic_id: 6), and a new `Node` (node_id: 2) in another minute (statistic_id: 7), as per the requirements.
+In addition, the `Batch` class could definitely be refactored with more time to respect the Single-Responsibility Principle.

 ### Edge Cases

+**Duplicate data**

+The `Batch` object ensures that `Nodes` are not duplicated in the database.
+With more time, this service could also be improved to only send only the final `Statistic` object per `Node` per minute and cut down on the amount of querying to the database for optimisation.

 **Missing data**

-The database would record the node_id, value, and all statistics as `nil` if these fields empty, but it will add `Time` to the `timestamp`.
+The database would record the node_id, value, and all statistics as `nil` if these fields empty, but it will contain a `timestamp`.
 If these fields are empty, it will likely create duplicates.

 **Data format**